Dr Martin J. Turner

 Focused Funded Projects

 Involved with a series of visualization and video projects through various funding agencies.
-A key component is to create a longitudinal research support system, coordinated around
+A key component is to create a longitudinal research support system, coordinated around networks and projects

 This is through multiple projects integrating with real user needs.
 A few old examples are listed here: